jostylr/math-numbers/numbers.md

 ## gitignore

-We should ignore node_modules (particularly the dev ones)
+We should ignore node_modules (particularly the dev ones) and ghpages which is just a directory where I have the gh-pages branch repo.

     node_modules
+    ghpages

 ## npmignore